mixtapeo/gee-gees_ACC_Quanser_Competition/README.md

 The required packages were installed by following the instructions from the repository provided by Quanser at https://github.com/quanser/ACC-Competition-2025/blob/main/Software_Guides/ACC%20Software%20Setup%20Instructions.md

+Download the 'mycar' zip folder in the directory path of ACC_Development/Development/ros2/src.
+Unzip the folder's contents after ensuring it's next to the 'qcar2_interfaces' and 'qcar2_nodes' packages.

 Enter the following commands in the first terminal.

 cd /home/$USER/Documents/ACC_Development/docker/virtual_qcar2